Bartvds/demo-travis-gh-pages/README.md

 Intermediate skills

 -	Be comfortable using Github and ready to get hands-on with continuous deployment.
--	Have some skill in reading docs and figuring things out if something unexpected turns up.
+-	Some skill in reading docs and figuring things out if something unexpected turns up.
--	Have some experience configuring Grunt tasks and use it to build a static website.
+-	Experience configuring Grunt tasks and use it to build a static website.

 Have some runtimes installed: